wp-plugins/updraftplus/readme.txt

 == Changelog ==

+= Development version - not yet released/supported =
+* FIX: Fix bug whereby clicking on 'rescan' lost track of backups sent to remote storage
+* FIX: Fix unwanted warning message if the uploads folder was empty
+* FIX: Fix mangled pathnames for PclZip one-shot attempts

 = 1.7.3 - 2013/08/26 =
 * FIX: Some Dropbox connect errors were being lost
 * FIX: Fix detection of availability of binary zip method on PHP installs where popen() is available put proc_open() is disabled